jvandemo/hb-bootstrap/README.md

 ## Showcase page

-The boilerplate conveniently includes a showcase page that allows you to conveniently see what the Bootstrap components look like while your are customizing your Bootstrap styles:
+The boilerplate includes a showcase page to easily see what the Bootstrap components look like while your are customizing your Bootstrap styles:

 ![](http://i.imgur.com/g43CZge.png)